 General ID Clinic: Fellows will manage patients at the General ID Clinic and gain experience in managing a diverse array of infections.
 This will ensure that patients are followed after hospital discharge for continuity of care.

-The Microbiology Laboratory department at the Core Laboratory consists of Bacteriology, Mycobacteriology, Mycology, Parasitology, Immunology/Serology, Virology, and Molecular Diagnostics sections.
-This department has 50 technologists.
+The Core Laboratory/Microbiology Department employs 50 technologists and consists of Bacteriology, Mycobacteriology, Mycology, Parasitology, Immunology/Serology, Virology, and Molecular Diagnostics sections, under the supervision of the Microbiology Director.
 The laboratory combines the latest technology and classical methodology for the isolation, identification, and susceptibility testing of various microorganisms.
 The virology/molecular diagnostics lab uses a combination of the conventional shell vial cell system and the latest real-time and conventional PCR-based systems.

 Infection Control Department

-Research and scholarly activities are integral components of the fellowship program.
-Two months in the first year and 2 months in the second year of the fellowship will be dedicated to research and scholarly activities.
+Research and scholarly activities are equally important components of the fellowship program.
+Two months in each of the first two years of training will be dedicated to research and scholarly activities.
 The goal of this rotation is to train fellows in the research arena so that they develop an appreciation for the critical elements of clinical research and scholarly writing.

 Conferences are an important means of education and will serve as a platform for interaction amongst the faculty, fellows and other learners such as medical students and Internal Medicine residents.